EVERY MARINE A RIFLEMAN

 It doesn't mean you are an infantryman/rifleman first, and your job second.

 - All non-infantry Marines (pogs) will also attend SOI, but will attend Marine Combat Training (MCT) and not ITB.
 This is a one month course of very basic infantry skills and tactics.
 Many Marines who go through this course will never do this type of duty again while in the USMC.
 And many Marines forget what they learn here since it is a very quick and basic course given to you at the beginning of your USMC career.
-Completing this course does not mean you are an infantryman, let alone a rifleman, so please do not make an ass of yourself by telling others you are a rifleman if your selected job is not 03 and end in 11.
+Completing this course does not mean you are an infantryman, let alone a rifleman, so please do not make an ass of yourself by telling others you are a rifleman if your selected job is not 03 and ends in 11.

 - In some cases entire units such as artillery have been made to do infantry type duties while deployed.
 This happens due to them having no mission and because of the shortage of man power.
-During the Iraq war many Artillery units were deployed without their canons and were used as infantry and were involved in several major battles.
+During the Iraq war some Artillery units were deployed without their canons and were used as infantry and were involved in several major battles.

 - Many times when deploying especially to a combat zone the USMC will make smaller units/groups out of a variety of MOS's.
 They pluck Marines from various units and make them do all kinds of different duties while deployed.
 Many Marines in these units ask to be there while many are made to be there.
 What will not happen is this.
 If you are a cook you will not be tossed into an infantry unit to help them out.
 That is not only silly, but it is very dangerous.